tiominpara12114/music1990s/README.md

-Jay-Z's album "The Dynasty: Roc La Familia" was released in 2000, featuring hits like "I Just Wanna Love U (Give It 2 Me)" and "Change the Game."
+The soundtrack for the film "O Brother, Where Art Thou?" was released in 2000 and became a surprise success, winning the Grammy Award for Album of the Year in 2002.